 Always take care to dot your i’s and cross your t’s.
 Simple mistakes or oversights can lose clients!

-4. Organization and time management
+4. Organization and Time Management

 Professionals in any industry must show their clients that their work will be organized and efficient.
 These traits, however, are especially important for interior decorators.
 Despite the attention you must pay to fine details, your clients will still expect you to complete their project in a timely fashion.
-Your responsibility is to balance quality décor and thoroughness with efficiency and effective coordination of details.
+Your responsibility is to balance quality decor and thoroughness with efficiency and effective coordination of details.
 New clients will be impressed to hear reviews saying that working with you was enjoyable but to the point.

 Some clients will come to you with a vision of the work to be done.
 Others will give you a blank canvas and expect you to run with it.
 Either way, you’ll need a good sense of style for different rooms and you’ll also need to be on top of trends.
 If you sit down at a client consultation ready with three or four adaptable ideas based on different styles and trends, you’ll probably leave with a signed contract.